Chapter 13 — Quiet Before the Ledger

 I ran through it all in order, because order was the only thing I could make.
 The circle of fire.
 The chanting.
 Merlin's impossible glow.
 The Hollow Maw in the tunnels.
 The climb to a sky that wasn't our sky.
 A stream with silver fish.
 Bandits with ropes.
 And now this place, too large and too organized to be just a gang in the woods.

-Because this isn't a story.
-It's a place where men and women raise children by firelight and feed them on stolen food.
-A place where prisoners are another kind of cargo.
+Because this wasn't a temporary arrangement.
+It was a place where men and women raised children by firelight and fed them on stolen food.
+A place where prisoners were another kind of cargo.
 That thought sits in my bones like cold iron.
 There's not much that disgusts me quite like slavery.

 I do not have power.